jonasprobst/hoergrete/README.md

 ## Components

 - 10 layers of laser cut plywood (approximately A5)
+- 1 layer acrylic glass (also 4mm and of course laser cut)
 - 3 arcade buttons
 - 1 ON-ON Switch (to swith the
 - 1 stereo audio amplifier